 Having too much sugar in your system is linked to all kinds of issues, and water retention is one of them.
 Since sugar raises insulin levels, it reduces the body’s ability to expel sodium.
 Here are some more tips for how to cut back on your sugar intake.

 When you consume less than 1,200 calories per day, your body goes into survival mode.
-It holds onto fat (fat yields the most energy for cells), and water (by breaking down protein and carbohydrate stores that hold water).
+It holds onto fat (which yields the most energy for cells), and water (by breaking down protein and carbohydrate stores that hold water).
 It’s important to gradually reduce your calorie intake and balance your diet, not crash with an extreme change.
 This includes incorporating healthy fats into your calorie intake as well!

 What to ADD to your diet to reduce water weight: